 When you are a Pardot marketer, it is important to keep yourself organized and follow Pardot best practices to ensure that your platform operates the way you need it to.
-Pardot relies on your data as fuel to deliver more targeted, personal campaigns.
+Pardot relies on your data as fuel to deliver more targeted, personalized campaigns.
 You can accomplish the most when you have an organized interface and understand all of the information you have stored.
-So, as you set out on your endeavor with Pardot (or want to revisit your setup and get organized!), take some time to audit your platform for the following items.
+So, as you set out on your endeavor with Pardot (or want to revisit your setup and get organized!), take some time to audit your platform for best practices for the following items.

 Pardot and Salesforce are built to work in unison, but there are some quirks that can make the syncing process confusing.
 It’s important to remember that these systems are intended to be customized for your company’s needs, and may need some configuring before they will produce the results that you expect.

 Naturally, the first place to start with your Salesforce/Pardot sync is with installing the Salesforce connector.
 Your platforms are connected through one user, and this user must be selected wisely to ensure that everything runs smoothly.
-Pardot best practice for this is to create an alias account such as firstname.lastname@example.org or email@example.com so that your configuration is not affected by any individual users.
+Pardot best practices for this say to create an alias account such as email@example.com or firstname.lastname@example.org so that your configuration is not affected by any individual users.
 That way, if someone leaves the company or if any user permissions need to change, you will not have a big mess on your hands.

 Once you have selected a user to connect Salesforce and Pardot through, double-check to ensure that this user has maximum permissions and visibility into the entire Salesforce database.
 Pardot will only be able to “see” what this user can see, so it is important that they have access to key fields such as ownership and custom objects.
 This will allow all of your records to properly sync.